newaetech/chipshouter-picoemp/hardware/README.md

 ### PCBA

 A assembly drawing is available in the file [BUILD-DRAWING-REV04.PDF](BUILD-DRAWING-REV04.PDF) which includes the location of parts.
-Lines indicate the cathods of dioeds.
+Lines indicate the cathods of diodes.
 The angled ends of the LEDs indicates their cathods.
 Some specific notes:

 * Watch transformer T1 and T2 have a dot that needs to be matched to the assembly drawing/silkscreen.